 With all the focus on weight in our society, it isn't surprising that millions of people fall prey to fad diets and bogus weight-loss products.
 Conflicting claims, testimonials and hype by so-called "experts" can confuse even the most informed consumers.
 The bottom line is simple: If a diet or product sounds too good to be true, it probably is.

 There are no foods or pills that magically burn fat.
 No super foods will alter your genetic code.
 No products will miraculously melt fat while you watch TV or sleep.
 Some ingredients in supplements and herbal products can be dangerous and even deadly for some people.

 Steer clear of any diet plans, pills and products that make the following claims:

 Rapid Weight Loss

 Slow, steady weight loss is more likely to last than dramatic weight changes.
-Healthy plans aim for a loss of no more than ½ pound to 1 pound per week.
+Healthy plans aim for a loss of no more than 1 to 2 pounds per week.
 If you lose weight quickly, you'll lose muscle, bone and water.
-You also will be more likely to regain the pounds quickly afterwards.
+You also will be more likely to regain the pounds quickly.

 Quantities and Limitations

 Ditch diets that allow unlimited quantities of any food, such as grapefruit and cabbage soup.
 It's boring to eat the same thing over and over and hard to stick with monotonous plans.
 Avoid any diet that eliminates or severely restricts entire food groups, such as carbohydrates.
 Even if you take a multivitamin, you'll still miss some critical nutrients.

 Specific Food Combinations